Bank of Nevada Announces $415,000 Donation to Support Nevada Communities Impacted by COVID-19

 "The Public Education Foundation is proud to partner with Bank of Nevada to equip our students with the essential technology they need for distance learning while schools are closed," said Judi Steele, Chief Executive Officer of The Public Education Foundation.
 "We applaud Bank of Nevada for its continued commitment to Nevada's non-profit organizations in supporting children and families."

 Bank of Nevada, a division of Western Alliance Bank, Member FDIC, helps business clients realize their ambitions.
 Founded in 1994, Bank of Nevada offers a full spectrum of loan, deposit and treasury management capabilities, plus superior service.
 With 10 offices in Las Vegas, Henderson, North Las Vegas and Mesquite, along with Western Alliance Bank’s powerful array of specialized financial services, the banking division is a valued resource for Southern Nevada’s business, real estate, professional, municipal and nonprofit communities.
-In a first among Nevada financial institutions, Bank of Nevada in 2018 earned the Community Commitment Award for Financial Education from the American Bankers Association Foundation for its work with Title I schools through the Green Our Planet organization.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
-One of the country’s top-performing banking companies, Western Alliance has ranked in the top 10 on the Forbes “Best Banks in America” list for five consecutive years, 2016-2020, and was named #1 best-performing of the 50 largest public U.S. banks for 2019 by S&P Global Market Intelligence.
+One of the country’s top-performing banking companies, Western Alliance is again #1 best-performing of the 50 largest public U.S. banks in the new S&P Global Market Intelligence listing for 2020 and ranks high on the Forbes “Best Banks in America” list year after year.